vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 if exists("b:did_ftplugin") | finish | endif
 ```

-It looks like if we can arrange things so that `b:did_ftplugin` is set just
+It looks like if we can set `b:did_ftplugin` immediately before this script
-before this script loads, we can meet our goal.
+loads, we can meet our goal.
 Sure enough, putting this in
 `~/.vim/ftplugin/html.vim` does the trick:

 ```vim